MReza07/E-commerce-Customer-Behavior-Analysis/README.md

 Discount User Segmentation

-🔧 How to Use the Report
+## 🚀 How to Open the Dashboard

-Download the .pbix file from this repository.
+Navigate to the PBIX folder

-Open using Power BI Desktop (latest version).
+Click Download → Raw to download the .pbix file

-Ensure the dataset path is correct (Power BI auto-detects the CSV).
+Open it using Power BI Desktop

-Explore slicers to filter by:
+## Explore slicers to filter by:

 City